News

 It was another successful weekend at Woodhill with Ru stepping up to jump in his first Toyota Young Rider class, jumping double clear to finish a creditable 6th.
 Clyde also jumped superb in this class but an unfortunate miscommunication around a tight corner resulted in an unfortunate rail down, however he did make up for it with a quick round to finish 2nd in his second Cushionride 7 year old start.
 Fancy was a bit spicy in the practice ring on the Saturday but settled to do some lovely jumping in the ring over the weekend.
 She is just starting to be ready to move up the heights now which is really exciting.
 She is the sort of horse that looks to be really worth putting the time into!

-Pictured above: Fancy showing off her huge scope behind in the 1.05m class below: Clyde 2nd place in the Cushionride 7 year old class (1.30m)
+Pictured above: Fancy showing off her lovely technique behind in the 1.05m class below: Clyde 2nd place in the Cushionride 7 year old class (1.30m)

 .